 The ExpeDat server can be configured to listen for clients on any available UDP/IP port number.
 Changing the server's port may be desirable if UDP/IP 8080 is already in use by another application, or if its use is restricted by firewall or administrative rules.

-The Windows firewall is very aggressive about both blocking applications and degrading their performance.
+The Windows firewall can be very aggressive about both blocking applications and degrading their performance.
 Extra steps may be required to ensure that ExpeDat data is allowed to pass through unhindered.

 When installing the ExpeDat server, it will attempt to detect firewall problems and display warnings during installation.
 When "Run as Administrator", the server will attempt to correct problems it finds.
 However, it is still a good idea to manually review your firewall settings to ensure that the ExpeDat port is open and that there are no block rules applying to it or the ExpeDat applications.

 When running any ExpeDat software for the first time, you may see a dialog box similar to the one below.
 At a minimum, you must click "Allow access" or "Unblock" for the software to function correctly.

 If you take any action other than clicking "Allow access", then the application may be forever blocked.
 Even if you later add a rule to allow the application, it may still be blocked.
 You may need to manually remove the original block rules from the firewall.
 To do this, use the "Advanced settings" link in the Windows Firewall control panel and examine both "Incoming Rules" and "Outbound Rules".